Shop Subscribe

 Fitness Challenges

 Another good way to motivate your students to participate is to add an element of friendly competition.
-Have your students each take a turn jumping rope for as long as they can without making a mistake.
-Then encourage them to try and beat the highest record.
+Have students each take a turn jumping rope for as long as possible without making a mistake.
+Then, encourage them to try and beat the highest record.
 Or set up a relay race, where students must meet and complete physical challenges to move on.

 Everyday Activities